Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from Agent Perspective

-\headfi{E.1: Code Reviewer.} This role is responsible for identifying potential software quality issues by statically inspecting the software without execution.
-For example, some agents~\cite{tang2024codeagent, ChatDev, CTC, MAGIS, CodePori, AgentVerse} include such roles to review generated code or patches; AgileCoder~\cite{AgileCoder} and CAMEL~\cite{li2023camel} include the roles such as senior developer or critic agent to offer suggestions for enhancement; the agent in~\cite{AIPoweredCodeReview} sets up code review agent, bug report agent, code smell agent, and code optimization agent to access code quality from different aspects; AGENTFL~\cite{AgentFL} sets test code reviewer and source code reviewer to summarize code behaviour to help fault location; in addition, some agents~\cite{AutoGen,GPTLENS,ICAA} include such roles (\eg{} the auditor agent and the critic agent in GPTLENS~\cite{GPTLENS} and the consistency checking agent in ~\cite{ICAA}) to detect the vulnerability or implementation issues.
+\textit{Code reviewers} are responsible for identifying potential software quality issues by statically inspecting the software without execution.
+For example, some agents~\cite{tang2024codeagent, ChatDev, CTC, MAGIS, CodePori, AgentVerse, ACFIX} include such roles to review generated code or patches; AgileCoder~\cite{AgileCoder} and CAMEL~\cite{li2023camel} include the roles such as senior developer or critic agent to offer suggestions for enhancement; the agent in~\cite{AIPoweredCodeReview} sets up code review agent, bug report agent, code smell agent, and code optimization agent to access code quality from different aspects; AGENTFL~\cite{AgentFL} sets test code reviewer and source code reviewer to summarize code behaviour to help fault location; in addition, some agents~\cite{AutoGen,GPTLENS,ICAA} include such roles (\eg{} the auditor agent and the critic agent in GPTLens~\cite{GPTLENS} and the consistency checking agent in ~\cite{ICAA}) to detect the vulnerability or implementation issues.

-\headfi{E.2: Tester.} The tester roles are widely incorporated in multi-agent systems~\cite{FixAgent, lcg, AgentCoder, MetaGPT, multi-agent-collaboration, WhiteFox, AgileCoder, AXNav, DroidAgent, XUAT-Copilot} for software quality assurance, which are mainly responsible for writing new tests or generating testing action sequences.
-For example, the tester agent in multi-agent systems~\cite{FixAgent, AgentCoder, lcg} generates test cases based on relevant code skeleton or patches, requirement documents, existing tests, or rationale for the test; the tester agent in multi-agent systems~\cite{DroidAgent, XUAT-Copilot} generates operational actions for GUI tests or systematic functional tests based on the specified requirements.
+\textit{Software testers} are widely incorporated in multi-agent systems to write corresponding test cases or scripts for software verification~\cite{FixAgent, lcg, AgentCoder, MetaGPT, multi-agent-collaboration, WhiteFox, AgileCoder, AXNav, DroidAgent, XUAT-Copilot, SpecRover, sami}.
+For example, the tester agent in multi-agent systems~\cite{FixAgent, AgentCoder, lcg} generates test cases based on relevant code skeletons or patches, requirement documents, existing tests, or rationale for the test.
+There are two special testing scenarios: one is \textit{GUI testing}, in which the tester agent generates operational action sequences~\cite{DroidAgent, XUAT-Copilot, VisionDroid}, and the other is \textit{reproduction tests} in end-to-end maintenance tasks, where issue reproduction serves as a crucial phase for localizing the issue and checking the correctness of the generated patch~\cite{CodeR, MASAI, SpecRover}.

-\headfi{E.3: Debugging Roles.} In multi-agent systems, debugging roles are responsible for diagnosing test failures or unexpected software behaviors.